RakhithJK/jgm-pandoc-wiki/Installing-the-development-version-of-pandoc.md

     cd pandoc-citeproc
     cabal install --enable-tests
     cabal test
+    cd ..

+## Running pandoc

-The built pandoc can now be run via:
+On Linux, the built pandoc can now be run via:

     ~/.cabal/bin/pandoc

+On Windows, the built pandoc can now be run via:

+    pandoc\dist\build\pandoc\pandoc.exe

 ## Extra info for Haskell/Ubuntu novices